HoseaCodes/Calorie-Kitchen/README.md

 # Carlorie Kitchen

-A web app for gathering and displaying recipes, and food jokes.
+A web app for gathering and displaying recipes, videos and food jokes.
+This applications is meant to be a one stop shop to find better eating alternatives.
+There is an AJAX call to the Spoonacular API to fetch all of the food data.

 ## Screenshots
 ____________________

-Calorie Kitchen

 Data Structre